rneygri80/Engineering_4_Notebook/README.md

 ## Hello Flask
 ### Code
 ### Lessons Learned
+In this assigment we craeted a web page that we coded to say Hello world we didn't have issues completing this assigment.
 ## SSH
 ### Code
 ### Lessons Learned
+Using the Pi Ip address we were able to turn two LEDs on and off which didn't take very long.
 ## Python
 ### Code
 ### Lessons Learned
+For this assigment we used bash to code 2 LEDs to blink 10 times before automatically turn off.
 ## Bash
 ### Code
 ### Lessons Learned